bradintheusa/vue3-toggle-button/README.md

-# Vue 3 Toggle button
+# Vue 3 Toggle Button

 This is a Vue 3 version of [vue-toggle-btn](https://www.npmjs.com/package/vue-toggle-btn)

+For use with **Vue 3** and the **Composition API**.
+I decided to keep in line with the Vue 3 spirit make an easy to use component.
+Feedback welcome.

 # Usage